Automattic/jetpack/readme.txt

 **Bug fixes**

+* Calendly and Eventbrite Blocks: fix layout issue when selecting block styles in the editor.
 * Contact Form: selection widgets, radio buttons, and checkboxes can now use commas, brackets, and backslashes in the labels and values without breaking the form.
 * Donations / Payments Block: fix visual bug in Stripe connection banner.
 * Embeds: ensure Facebook videos are centered properly with the Twenty Twenty theme.